mccarrmb/docker-doom/README.md

 ## Usage

 1. Install Docker
-2. Run `build-docker-doom.sh`
+2. Run `build-docker-doom.bash` or `build-docker-doom.ps1`
-3. Run `docker-doom.sh`
+3. Run `docker-doom.bash` or `docker-doom.ps1`
 4. Connect to your dumb shareware Doom server

 ## F.A.Q.

 ### Q. What if I want to customize this container to run a different Doom engine game?

 __A.__ You can manually edit `Dockerfile`, `default.cfg`, `adminlist.txt`, `banlist.txt`, `whitelist.txt`, and `summon.bash` to include the desired settings... or just hold tight until I get the "Builder" tool completed.
-Just a heads up: you'll need Ruby version >= 2.5.0 installed to run this tool.
-I plan on testing this tool on the native Windows version of Ruby as well, so you shouldn't have to do any weird Linux subsystem magic to run it.
+Just a heads up: you'll need Ruby version >= 2.5.0 installed to run it.
+I plan to test this on the native Windows version of Ruby so it should run without having to do any weird Linux subsystem magic.

 ### Q. What if I'm on Windows?